1. Summary of material accounting policies

 (j) Inventories

-Inventories are valued at lower of cost and net realisable value.
+Inventories are valued at lower of cost and net realizable value.
 Cost of inventories, comprise costs of purchase and other costs incurred in bringing the inventories to their present condition and location.
 Cost is determined by the weighted average cost method.
 Costs of purchased inventory are determined after deducting rebates and discounts.
-Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated cost necessary to make the sale.
+Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated cost necessary to make the sale.

 (k) Financial instruments